 (Image: Yeb Wiersma)

 Interview on Yeb Wiersma’s art practice in O, Wonder Magazine dedicated to Green Culture and inspired by Felix Guattari’s Manifesto on Ecosophy.
 (Download interview here.)

-The Great Spin (sketch proposal for City of Utrecht, Leidse Rijn) is an interactive project looking into the dynamics of objects in motion, migration and play, exploring the possibilities in the nearby future to let a ball bounce, spin and pass by people, equipped with a GPS tracker, in orbit around the earth’s surface.
+The Great Spin (sketch proposal for City of Utrecht, Leidse Rijn) is an interactive project looking into the dynamics of objects in motion, migration and play.
+By exploring the possibilities to let a ball, equipped with a GPS tracker, bounce and spin by people in orbit around the earth’s surface.
 (Image: Ball departing from the Permanent Court of Arbitration, Peace Palace, The Hague, NL, Yeb Wiersma)

 During the 5th expedition we look at how the natural world is domesticated?
 In what kind of homes do animals dwell?
 And is our own body a home that we inhabit?
 With Zoo- and landscape architect Thijs de Zeeuw, comparative psychologist Mariska Kret who’ll introduce us to the emotional world of great apes, and talk about love narratives and the bodies we dwell in with philosopher Margriet van Heesch of the University of Amsterdam.